lanceXwq/markdowntest/230807 Code Optimization II/blog.md

     <img src="fig1.png">
 </p>

-While I aimed to maintain a surface-level discourse in my blog, it is totally reasonable to feel confused when deciding upon a parallelization scheme. :smile: The crucial factor to bear in mind is that an escalation in the number of processors engaged directly corresponds to an increase in communication costs.
-This rise in costs can potentially overshadow the performance benefits gained from task distribution.
+While I aimed to maintain a surface-level discourse in my blog, it is totally reasonable to feel confused when deciding upon a parallelization scheme. :smile: The crucial factor to bear in mind is that an escalation in the number of processors engaged directly corresponds to an increase in communication overhead.
+This rise in overhead can potentially overshadow the performance benefits gained from task distribution.

+As of the post date of this blog, it is generally advisable to experiment with SIMD and multithreading in your code, as they are relatively easier to test.
+On the other hand, when it comes to multiprocessing, it is recommended to consider its implementation only when each discrete task consumes several seconds to execute, and the level of inter-process communication remains minimal.

+Although it has been a long journey, our quest remains incomplete.
+There is one more concept, which is gaining popularity in recent years, that we can test.
+In the third part of my blog, I will discuss GPU computation.